hugh-is-this-guy/hughbrace.dev/src/routes/projects/documents/goose-freelancer.md

 ---
 title: Goose Freelancer
-description: A really beautiful multimedia blog platform, supporting text and audio articles, and a gorgeous homepage to go along with it.
+description: A multimedia blog platform, supporting text and audio articles, and a gorgeous homepage to go along with it.
 Also includes an awesome CMS
 date: '2024-03-14'
 order: 1
 link: https://www.goosefreelancer.com